 The previous benchmark assessment for yellowfin in the EPO was carried out in 2020 (SAC-11-07), and the results were included in a risk analysis for management4 (SAC-11-08).
-An attempt to conduct a new benchmark assessment for yellowfin tuna in the EPO in 2024, as initially planned, was unsuccessful because the stock assessment remains challenged by major uncertainties.

-Substantial research was conducted to improve the yellowfin assessment.
+Several uncertainties in the stock assessment remained including the spatial structure and fits to the composition data for the index and dolphin associated fishery that are assumed to have asymptotic selectivity.
+Therefore, substantial research was conducted to improve the assessment.
 Improvements were made to the modeling of spatial structure/stock structure, natural mortality, individual growth, and fisheries.
-However, uncertainty remains in the spatial structure/stock structure and additional research is necessary for the staff
+However, uncertainty still remains in the spatial structure/stock structure and additional research is necessary